affinidi/affinidi-tdk-dotnet/src/Clients/CredentialVerificationClient/README.md

 ```

-5. **Create an instance of the Client Api you intend to use**
+5. **Create an instance of the Client API you intend to use**

-- In this step, you should pass the config as a constructor argument in the Client Api.
+- In this step, you should pass the config as a constructor argument in the Client API.
 *NOTE: Each Operation requires different input.
-Please refer to the <a href="#documentation">operation documentation</a> for the details.*
+Please refer to the [operation documentation](#documentation) for the details.*

 ```csharp